xtrawalo/WCC/README.md

 # WCC

-WCC is an abbreviation for World Cup Countries and it's a website where u open packs to collect all qualified countries for the World Cup.
+WCC is an abbreviation for World Cup Countries and it's a website where you open packs to collect all qualified countries for the World Cup.
 Everything is saved securely in Firebase.

 ## Demo

 Link here --> [xtrawalo.github.io/WCC](https://xtrawalo.github.io/WCC)

-**Note:** This website is only for PCs with 1920x1080 resolution
+**Note:** This website is only for PCs with 1920x1080 resolution.

-Open packs, Try ur luck, Collect countries
+Open packs, try your luck, and collect countries

 ## How to play

 ### Create an account
 Register with a username and password.
-Data saved in Firebase Auth - No one can see ur password
+Data saved in Firebase Auth - No one can see your password.

 <img src="Assets/Screenshots/Register.png">

-### Log in to ur account
+### Log in to your account
-Log in with the same username and password u registered with.
-U'll find all countries u collected.
+Log in with the same username and password you registered with.
+You'll find all countries you've collected.

 <img src="Assets/Screenshots/Login.png">